Retreats & Conferences

-With three winterized lodges available for guests, IAWAH can host groups of 10-150.
+With four winterized lodges available for guests, IAWAH can host groups of 10-150.
 In late spring and early fall, the capacity increases to 200 with the use of seasonal rustic cabins and tabins (tent cabins).

 Derbyshire and IAWAH Lodges are set up dormitory-style with bunk beds, common washrooms and a meeting room.
 In Bush Lodge, guests have a small three-piece washroom in each room.
 All overnight guests are required to bring bedding, pillows, towels, and toiletries.

 This building can be used as either a large gathering area, conference hall or as a gymnasium.
 It houses a 1,300 square-foot climbing wall which features overhangs, an arête, and a variety of other climbs.

 We are pleased to offer a large, sunny dining room in IAWAH Lodge which seats 160 people.
 Larger groups can be served in two sittings.
 All foodservice is provided by IAWAH.

 Meals are served family- or buffet-style.
 Tea, coffee, water and fruit are available throughout the day in the dining hall.
 Guests should inform the office of any special dietary considerations (e.g. vegetarian, vegan, food allergies) at least one week prior to arrival.